system76/docs/_articles/bluetooth.md

 ## OS Versions

 Similar to the kernel versions.
-Improvements are often made in newer versions of Ubuntu and PopOS.
+Improvements are often made in newer versions of Ubuntu and Pop!\_OS.
 Running software updates is always a good idea, followed by a reboot.

 <!--## Bluez Versions-->